Preparing for School during COVID-19

 COVID-19 regulations prohibit anyone in the building but students and staff.
 All doors to the school building will remain locked from the outside, but are equipped with inside crash bars for emergency egress.

 Current Department of Health regulations prohibit us from allowing a student with ANY signs of illness to attend at this time.
 Before you leave home, take a moment to check your child for signs of illness.
-If your child isn’t feeling their best or have any signs of illness at all, please keep them at home for the day and let us know.
+If your child is not feeling their best or have any signs of illness at all, please keep them at home for the day and let us know.
 We are legally prohibited from allowing a student with ANY signs of illness to attend school.
 It is important that we all do our part to keep Sunshine Mountain healthy.

 Due to COVID-19 regulations, we are required to track attendance daily and know why a student is absent.
 If your student will not be at school for any reason please call the Attendance Absence Reporting Message Line: 253-630-6072.
 If your student will not be at school due to a COVID-19 related issue please call the Emergency COVID-19 Line: 206-799-5045